On Clarity in Financial Analysis

 A “stop-doing” initiative was introduced with a narrowly defined objective: reduce reporting artefacts to the minimum set required for decision-making.
 At the outset, many stakeholders – including finance – were concerned that removing reports would weaken insight and increase risk.

 What followed was not a reduction in analysis, but a reduction in non-structural analysis.
+Reports were retired only where causal decomposition did not remain stable across periods and segmentations.

 A substantial number of reports were retired.
 What remained was a small number of MECE, structurally sufficient analyses – for example, sales volume, revenue, and margin decomposed consistently by region, product, and team.